G Force (roller coaster): Closure

 On 12 October 2018, it was announced at a press conference that the coaster would be retired.
 The ride had been down for most of the 2018 season after the trains were sent off for modifications.
-The park stated that the ride had become too expensive to maintain and was constantly breaking down.
+The park stated that the ride had become too expensive to maintain and had excessive downtime.
 The ride was standing but not operating for the 2019 season with the only work on its removal being banners put up saying "Planning for future fun".
-At the end of 2019, an excavator could be spotted by the ride and eventually during the Magical Christmas event, the supports of the ride had been numbered and work was underway to remove the ride.
-By the end of January 2020, the ride had been completely removed with only rubble left over from the foundations.
+By the end of January 2020, the ride had been removed.

 The track, supports, trains and related equipment were then removed from the park and sent to the Netherlands where they have sat in storage.
 As of March 2024, the roller coaster is for sale at a Swiss amusement rides broker for a price of €695,000.